 Some independent mechanics may overcharge customers who know little about the car repair/maintenance industry.
-Before you choose a garage and mechanic, make a few inquiries about pricing for the work you need completed.
+Before you choose a garage and mechanic, make a few inquiries about pricing for the work you need to be completed.

 Once you have a reasonable price-point, you’ll be in a position to make sure you’re paying a fair market price.
 It also doesn’t hurt to try to negotiate a little to save money.

 Labor is a significant portion of major car repairs and maintenance.
 If you have to pay your mechanic to perform a task, you might be able to get them to address other concerns at the same time.

 If your mechanic needs to disassemble part of the engine to work on one problem, it might present an opportunity to have them also take care of a maintenance item in the same proximity.

 The money you will save by having them only take apart the engine once for multiple repairs and maintenance could be significant.

 7) Buy Discount Parts

 In all likelihood, your mechanic is not going to have the time to make price comparisons on parts for your car.
 A quick Internet search could be worth your time and effort in locating discount prices on the parts.